Crested eagle: Reproduction

 The crested eagle is almost always observed singly or in pairs, being solitary like most raptors.
 The breeding season is from March–April (the borderline between the dry season and the wet season in the neotropics) onwards.
 Nests are typically in the main fork of a large, emergent forest tree.
-The nest is often huge but has a relatively shallow cup and are often concealed near the canopy in greenery.
+The nest is often huge but has a relatively shallow cup and is often concealed near the canopy in greenery.

 The clutch size appears to be typically two but only one eaglet has ever been known to hatch from crested eagle nests.
 The eggs are dull white ovals.
 One egg of the species was found to measure 64 × 50.7 mm and to weigh 90.5 g.
 Growth rates appear to be typical for a forest eagle, with initial wing quills emerging at about 21 days, primary feathers emerging from their sheaths at about 4 weeks and fledgling occurs at about 100 to 110 days.

 Female crested eagles are said to be diligent about sitting and feeding the chicks, also shielding the chick from harsh sun or from rain, while the male of the species primarily delivers food, announcing his presence with a loud call.
-Even after fledgling, the young crested eagle is still known to be fully reliant on its parents and evidence indicates it may take from 16 even up to perhaps 30 months before the eagle is fully independence, indicating that they can typically breed only every other year.
+Even after fledgling, the young crested eagle is still known to be fully reliant on its parents, and evidence indicates it may take from 16 even up to perhaps 30 months before the eagle is fully independent, indicating that they can typically breed only every other year.
 Breeding every other year is typical in tropical, especially forest-dwelling, eagles.

 Status

 A museum specimen showing a darker hue.

 The crested eagle has always seemed to occur at low densities and may occasionally elude detection in areas where they do occur.
 Though they still have a large distribution, they are currently classified as Near Threatened by the IUCN.
-The total population of breeding adults is estimated to be only between 1000 and 10,000 individuals.
-Due to their seemingly high dependence on sprawling forest, they are highly affected by habitat destruction.
+The total population of breeding adults is estimated between 1,000 and 10,000 individuals.

+Because of their seemingly high dependence on sprawling forest, they are highly affected by habitat destruction.
 Tropical forests such as the Amazon are so heavily degraded and logged that they are thought to be unable to sustainably support most forest-dwelling raptors native to them.
-The crested eagle is believed to no longer occur in several former breeding areas where extensive forest have been cleared.
-It is thought that they are occasionally hunted by local people and, in some cases, are shot on sight.
+The crested eagle is believed to no longer occur in several former breeding areas where extensive forest has been cleared.

+It is thought that they are occasionally hunted by local people and in some cases are shot on sight.
 If discovered while perched, they are relatively easy to shoot, since they usually perch for extended periods of time.
 In Mexico, the species is thought to have been at least halved in population, largely via habitat loss.
 Data indicates that the species is declining essentially throughout its entire range.